szelepke/shinyRadioMatrix/README.md

       Betula  o    o   o  o  o
        Picea  o    o   o  o  o

-Reference
+###Reference

 Prentice IC, Guiot J, Huntley B, Jolly D, Cheddadi R (1996) Reconstructing biomes from palaeoecological data: a general method and its application to European pollen data at 0 and 6 ka.
 Clim Dyn 12(3):185–194.
 DOI: [10.1007/BF00211617] (https://link.springer.com/article/10.1007%2FBF00211617)

 ## Installation

-inputRadioMatrix can be used from your browser with your current R installation.
+radioMatrixInput can be used from your browser with your current R installation.
 The package can be installed in the following way:

 ``` r
 if (!require(devtools)) install.packages("devtools")